techstackmedia/react-front-to-back/README.md

 ## Description

-First, stop the server in the terminal with `Ctrl + C`, install react-icons with the command `npm install react-icons` or `yarn add react-icons`.
-Once the installation is done start the server with `npm start` or `yarn start`.

 The provided code defines a React functional component called `FeedbackItem`.
 This component is responsible for displaying a feedback item, which includes a `rating`, `text`, and a close button represented by the `FaTimes` icon from the `react-icons/fa` library.
 The `FeedbackItem` component is wrapped inside a custom `Card` component (which is not shown in the provided code) for styling purposes.

 **Logic and Functionality:**